amazon-archives/startup-kit-nodejs/README.md

 in the bucket.
 - Create the app: use the Startup Kit app template to create an app stack, selecting 'node' as the stack type.
+- Make sure your database is ready:  Connect to your RDS database and create a schema/ database there with the name you provided when you created the database stack.
+Then run the relevant sql script from the sql directory, either for MySQL or PostgreSQL, to create the actual tables.

 ### STEPS TO BUILD AND RUN LOCALLY